openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

 -  Storage is cheap!

--  If you are unsure whether you should store something in the database, add history, or fire an event, the answer is almost always yes
+-  If you are unsure whether you should store something in the database or add history the answer is almost always yes.
+Store the data and add history.
+It can be removed later if it is found unnecessary.

 -  Still not sure?
 The default answer is yes.